Frequently Asked Questions

 • Q9.
 How are we supposed to book the dive, and what will happen if the weather is bad?

-It is recommended that you make a booking beforehand in case you are going on the dive as individual slots are booked quickly, particularly during peak season on the Havelock Island.
+It is recommended that you make a booking beforehand in case you are going on the dive as individual slots are booked quickly, particularly during peak season on Havelock Island.
 In case if the weather is not favorable or the sea conditions are not the best, the dive may be rescheduled or even relocated for safety purposes.

 • Q10.
-What all underwater animals can be seen during the Scuba diving by boat at Havelock, and is it worth it?
+What underwater animals can be seen during the Scuba diving by boat at Havelock, and is it worth it?

 • Q11.
 Can I use my glasses or contact lenses for diving?